sadiela/voiceleading-rl/README.md

     b.
 Leaps --> augmented intervals, 7ths, leaps larger than an octave

     c.
-Parallel motion (parallel 5ths and octaves)

-        * Have to check all 6 pairs!
+Parallel motion (parallel 5ths and octaves); have to check all 6 pairs!

     d.
 Direct 5ths: outer parts move in the same direction into a P5 or P8 with a leap in the soprano part

 2. Create "training set" of chord progressions